-Streets and parking areas are prone to collect and concentrate significant amounts of materials that contribute to polluted runoff into storm sewer systems and waterways.
+Streets and parking areas are prone to collect and concentrate significant amounts of materials that contribute to polluted runoff into storm sewer systems and receiving waterways.
 Sediment, debris, trash, automotive fluids, road salt, and trace metals can be minimized by such practices as street sweeping.
 Standard street sweeping vehicles can be employed for roadways and parking lots with curb and gutter, while smaller equipment can be used in other hardscape areas where material accumulates.
-In addition to reducing the chance and severity of polluted discharges into downstream waters, the practice also extends the useful life of stormwater basins by reducing the sediment load.
+In addition to reducing the chance and severity of polluted discharges into receiving waterways, the practice also extends the useful life of stormwater basins by reducing the sediment load.

-- ✓ Establish a schedule that best addresses the rate of accumulation of materials on pavement and hardscapes and adjust the schedule after significant events such as snowfall (sand, salt). - ✓ Materials collected during cleaning activities should not be temporarily stored onsite.
-If stored onsite, dewater the material and then move the material to a location away from waterbodies and drainage systems.
+- ✓ Establish a schedule that best addresses the rate of accumulation of materials on pavement and hardscapes and adjust the schedule after significant events such as snowfall (sand, salt). - ✓ Materials collected during cleaning activities should not be temporarily stored on site.
+If stored on site, dewater the material, and then move the material to a location away from water bodies and drainage systems.
 Provide perimeter controls at the location until such time that the material can be hauled offsite. - ✓ Equipment washout areas should be kept clean and inlets free of debris and sediment to prevent bypass.
 Use the minimum amount of water to wash equipment.

 Immediately place source controls where the identified issue is a potential concern to water quality.
 Conduct maintenance on the pollutant source as soon as practicable.
-Facilities Director should retain records of any maintenance work and store on-site alongside this document.
+The Director of Facilities or designee should retain records of any maintenance work and store on site alongside this document.

-- ❖ Sediment
+- Sediment

 - Trash

 - Heavy Metals

 - Automotive lubricants